David Vitter: Gun rights

-Rated "A" by the National Rifle Association, Vitter has been a consistent defender of gun rights.
+Given an "A" grade by the NRA Political Victory Fund, Vitter has been a consistent defender of gun rights.
 In April 2006, in response to firearm confiscations in the aftermath of Hurricane Katrina, Vitter was the Senate sponsor of the Disaster Recovery Personal Protection Act, to prohibit federal funding for the confiscation of legally held firearms during a disaster.
 Later, Vitter included the provisions of the act in an amendment to an appropriation bill for the Department Of Homeland Security.
 The bill became law in September 2006, with the amendment modified to allow for the temporary surrender of a firearm as a condition for entering a rescue or evacuation vehicle.

 On April 17, 2013, Vitter voted against the Toomey-Manchin Gun Control Amendment.
 The amendment failed to reach the sixty senatorial votes necessary to overcome a Republican-led filibuster.
 The Toomey-Manchin Gun Control Amendment is a bipartisan deal on gun background checks.
 Under the proposal, federal background checks would be expanded to include gun shows and online sales.
 All such sales would be channeled through licensed firearm dealers who would be charged for keeping record of transactions.
 The proposal does not require background checks for private sales between individuals.

 In February 2008, Vitter – along with Senators Larry Craig and Mike Crapo of Idaho – blocked the confirmation of Michael J. Sullivan as head of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) saying Sullivan supports "burdensome regulations" on gun owners and dealers and is "overly aggressive" enforcing gun laws.
 An editorial writer for The Boston Globe wrote that Vitter's position was "unreasonable" because the guns Sullivan sought to control are those commonly used in crimes: those stolen or purchased on the black market.
 On the other hand, gun rights advocates say that many gun dealers have lost their licenses for harmless bureaucratic errors.
 Sullivan stayed on as acting head of the ATF until January 2009 to make way for President Barack Obama to name his own nominee.